top of page

 123 Farm Lavender Festival Tickets and Memberships

-Another option is to get a membership that allows you to attend all of the 123 Farm’s festivals for one year.
-All memberships offer free parking and additional perks.
+Another option is to get a membership that allows you to attend all of the 123 Farm’s festivals for one year, and they have several options to fit everyone from single adults to families:

 123 Farm Lavender Festival Flower Market Lights And Photo Opportunities In The Great Wide California Travel Blog By Locals